Fr4nk1in-USTC/ustc-coursework-collection/hw/3.typ

       $pi^(-1)(x)$, [*2*], [*4*], [*6*], [*1*], [*8*], [*3*], [*5*], [*7*],
     )
   )
-+ Assume *Columnar Transposition* is used to encrypt the plaintext.
-The plaintext is written in rows of length $8$ and then the columns are permuted according to the permutation $pi$ from part (a).
++ If *Columnar Transposition* is used to encrypt the plaintext, the plaintext should be written in rows of length $8$ and then the columns are permuted according to the permutation $pi$ from part (a).
 The ciphertext is then obtained by reading the columns in order.
 The grid below shows the process of encryption.